Let’s find you a community [space].

 Dance Studios

-A vibrant, movement filled [space] with dedicated beginner classes and community dance events.
+A vibrant, movement-filled [space] with dedicated beginner classes and community dance events.

 People sitting around a table inside a yarn shop, surrounded by shelves filled with colorful yarn, knitting supplies, and handmade crafts.